raiden-network/raiden/docs/overview_and_guide.rst

 To fire up Raiden you need at least
  1. a synced **Ethereum Node** - using geth, parity or infura
  2. an **Ethereum keystore file** - whereas the address holds ETH, RDN, and the ERC20 token you want to transfer
- 3. (Only if you use services that charge fees) A deposit of RDN tokens to pay the services with.
+ 3. If you want to use :doc:`Raiden services <raiden_services>` that charge a fee, a deposit of RDN tokens to pay the services with.

+More about the Raiden services (pathfinding and monitoring service) will be explained below.
+On the testnets there are also free services available, and on any network it is possible (though not recommended) to use Raiden without Raiden services.

 We will provide you with the necessary cli arguments step by step.
 Full example is at the end of the page.

 1. and 2.
 The synced Ethereum Node & Keystore